 The key to a lush green lawn all summer long is spring yard work.
 Your grass may look drab now, but it’s getting ready to sprout.
 Read on for tips on how to kick-start your landscaping!

 The first item on your spring lawn care to-do list should be raking because it removes the grass blades that died over the winter (preventing the development of too much thatch) and allows new grass to grow.
 Grab a rake designed for spring use with flexible tines to ensure you’re just getting the dead grass and not pulling new grass out at the root.

 If Mother Nature or your four-legged friend has left your lawn looking like a patchwork quilt, scrape up the soil in the bare spots with a garden rake, then grab some grass seed and sprinkle away.
 Pat the soil down, then keep the spots well-watered, and they will turn to green grass before you know it.
 Your yard will look better and it will be better-protected from weeds and soil erosion.

 Grass is very fragile in the early spring season.
-When you bring out the lawnmower lift the blade up a bit so you don’t take off more than the top 1/3 or so of the blades of grass.
+When you bring out the lawnmower, raise the blade so that the grass will be 2 ½ to 3 inches tall.
 This helps to keep the nutrients in the roots and soil.

-If you’ve covered these basic steps, but still want to make a few larger scale updates to your property or perhaps invest in a new lawn mower, consider a home equity loan from your neighborhood credit union.
+If you’ve covered these basic steps, but still want to make a few larger-scale updates to your property, consider a home equity loan from your neighborhood credit union.

 Editor’s note: parts of this article were sourced from the City of Plymouth, the University of Minnesota Extension, the Minnesota Department of Agriculture and The Spruce.